V-Sekai/manuals/decisions/20240905-revised-tracker-configuration-and-constraints.md

-# Proposed: Revised Tracker Configuration and Constraints for HTC VIVE XR Elite
+# Draft: Revised Tracker Configuration and Constraints for HTC VIVE XR Elite

 ## The Context